 See South Dakota Codified Laws related to youth employment (60-12, subsections 1-14).

-Download a Youth Labor Law poster (Adobe PDF format).
+See our Federal Youth Labor Laws FAQ (Adobe PDF format).

-*Federal laws create requirements that are more stringent in many cases.
-For more information about federal youth employment laws, see the U.S. Department of Labor (DOL) YouthRules website.
-More information on federal laws related specifically to youth working in agricultural fields is also available on the U.S. DOL website.
+More information on federal laws related specifically to youth working in agricultural occupations is also available on the U.S. DOL website.

 The information provided on this page should in no way be considered legal advice.
 For specific information about your legal rights, you should consult your personal attorney.
 If you have a general question, contact us.